Best New Orleans Family Attractions in Louisiana

 504/522-2841

-Located in the heart of New Orleans, in the French Quarter, is this renowned, multi-faceted music venue — operating as a performance center, a record label, and a band.
+This renowned, multi-faceted music venue is located in the heart of the French Quarter.
 The building dates to 1750, but was opened as a music venue in 1961 for the purpose of honoring and preserving New Orlean’s jazz heritage.
+It still operates as a spartan performance center and record label.
 The Hall’s namesake Preservation Hall Jazz Band performs all around the world, introducing others to the jazz of New Orleans.
-Open seven days a week with three shows nightly, the Hall welcomes all ages to enjoy a casual jazz performance by artists young and old (some into their 70’s and 80’s) at prices from $30.
-Providing a spartan, smoke-free environment, Preservation Hall offers families an enjoyable cultural experience in under an hour.
-Note, however, there is no air-conditioning, and no refreshments are provided, so be sure to grab some dinner before settling in for a night of jazz.
-Tickets may be purchased only at the door; fun for kids, too.
+All ages can enjoy enjoy a casual, 45-minute jazz performance by artists young and old (some into their 70’s and 80’s) at prices from $25.
+Open seven days a week with three or four shows nightly.

 FreeWheelin Bike Tours